tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群管理/创建集群_intl_en.md

 #### Information confirmation
-In the “Confirm Info” page, confirm the selected configuration information and billing mode for the cluster and click **Done**.
+On the **Confirm Info** page, confirm the selected configuration information and billing mode for the cluster and click **Done**.

 ### Viewing the cluster
 You can view clusters that have been created in the [cluster list](https://console.cloud.tencent.com/tke2/cluster?rid=1).
-You can click the cluster ID to enter the details page, and then view the cluster, node, and network information on the “Basic Information” page, as shown below:
+You can click the cluster ID to enter the details page, and then view the cluster, node, and network information on the **Basic Information** page.
 ![](https://main.qcloudimg.com/raw/1e2b43c46dcb77dacbe7fa9cd158dedf.png)